The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Field Redefinitions and the Most General Unitary String-Inspired Effective Action with Totally Antisymmetric Torsion

 which is the most general unitary heterotic string effective action that matches string amplitudes in $D$ dimensions.

-We will now show (as it has already been done in \cite{Bento:1986hx} for example) that the condition of unitarity is incompatible with the Kalb-Ramond field strength having the role of torsion in general $D$ dimensions.
-To do that, we need to categorize the quadratic curvature invariants in the generalized curvature scheme, i.e. in the case where $H_{\mu \nu \lambda}$ assumes the role of torsion.
+We will now show (as has already been accomplished in~\cite{Bento:1986hx}, for example) that the condition of unitarity is incompatible with the Kalb--Ramond field strength, having the role of torsion in general $D$ dimensions.
+To~accomplish that, we need to categorize the quadratic curvature invariants in the generalized curvature scheme, i.e.,~in the case where $H_{\mu \nu \lambda}$ assumes the role of torsion.
 We thus define a contorted connection by